Aaronisanewbie/Asg2-Aaron-Darance/README.md

 # Project Abacus

-This Project showcases many furnitures desinged by a Swedish multinational conglomerate based in the Netherlands that designs and sells ready-to-assemble furniture, kitchen appliances, decoration, home accessories, and various other goods and home services.
+This Project showcases many furniture sets such as ready-to-assemble furniture, kitchen appliances, decoration, home accessories, and various other goods and home services.

 # Design Process

 The general target customers would be young adults as they would typically spend more.
+Wanted to make the website simplistic.

 # Features

-Able to resize the resolution
-When hyperlinks on top of the menu bar are hovered around, they will be underlined.
+Users can navigate through various pages

 Menu bar is included for mobile versions